rehierl/node-tree-outliner/1-3-hierarchies/4-x-tree-equiv-set-of-seqs.md

 B and all of its descendants.

 Note that each node sequence generated as above represents an ordered set of nodes.
-That is, because any node within such a sequence appears exactly once.
+That is because any node within such a sequence appears exactly once.
 In addition to that, the position of each node is consistent with the corresponding node order (e.g. enter-order).